 The aim of my current post-doctoral research (funded by the LabEx BCDiv) is to identify and study species of high conservation value based on their phylogenetic originality and their probabilities of extinction for mammals, birds and amphibians at global, continental and national scales.

 In parallel, I have a strong interest in sharing scientific knowledge.
-I do so through my important teaching activity in Bachelor’s and Master’s programs in Life Sciences but also through knowledge dissemination for the general public and for institutional stakeholders.
+I do so through my teaching and supervising activities and also through knowledge dissemination for the general public and institutional stakeholders.